Introduction to Astronomy (Physics 1040)

 3. One or more questions that you have after doing your reading.
 These could be about things that you didn't understand, or just further questions that your reading didn't answer.
 But in either case, they should be questions that genuinely interest you.
 Try to make your questions as specific as possible, not general ones like "Could you explain stars?".
 You must come to class each day prepared to ask at least one good, specific question.
 I may call on you!

-Your reading notes must be typed, brought to class (for your reference during our discussion), and turned in before you leave.
-(Sorry, notes submitted by email or slipped under my office door will not be accepted.)
+Your reading notes must be typed, brought to class (for your reference during our discussion), and turned in as you leave.
+Notes submitted either early or late will not be accepted under any circumstances, and I will not accept notes from students who arrive too late to fully participate during class.
 Be sure to save a copy for yourself as well.
 I will grade your reading notes based on your apparent effort--not just on how knowledgable you appear to be.
 Each day's reading notes should be about a page long, double spaced.
 If you have more to say than that, single spacing is ok.
 Please do not turn in more than one page of notes each day.

-To encourage you to participate more actively in your learning, I will assign weekly homework exercises, usually due on Tuesdays.
-The exercises will emphasize the more quantitative aspects of the subject, and we will often get started on them during class.
-I encourage you to discuss the homework with your classmates and check your answers with them (or with me).
+On about a third of our class days (usually Fridays), instead of discussing new reading material, we will focus on an in-class activity or exercise.
+The exercises will emphasize the more quantitative aspects of astronomy, so you'll need to bring your ruler, protractor, compass, and calculator.
+The exercises will be due at 5:00 pm, so you may continue to work on them after class if necessary.
+I encourage you to discuss the exercises with your classmates and check your answers with them (or with me).
 The work you turn in, however, must be your own.

 Observational projects